aberkalns/CI-HMVC/HMVC.md

 -Steps 1-3 tell you how to get a standard CI install working - if you have a clean/tested CI install, skip to step 4.

--Steps 4-5 show that normal CI still works after installing MX - it shouldnâ€™t interfere with the normal CI setup.
+-Steps 4-5 show that normal CI still works after installing MX - it shouldn't interfere with the normal CI setup.

--Steps 6-8 show MX working alongside CI - controller moved to the â€œwelcomeâ€ module, the view file remains in the CI application/views directory - MX can find module resources in several places, including the application directory.
+-Steps 6-8 show MX working alongside CI - controller moved to the "welcome" module, the view file remains in the CI application/views directory - MX can find module resources in several places, including the application directory.

--Steps 9-11 show MX working with both controller and view in the â€œwelcomeâ€ module - there should be no files in the application/controllers or application/views directories.
+-Steps 9-11 show MX working with both controller and view in the "welcome" module - there should be no files in the application/controllers or application/views directories.